svsticky/CommitteeClash/README.md

 ## Swagger

 You can find and test the Web API endpoints with the help of swagger when running development mode.
 Swagger is accessable on http://localhost:8080/docs.

+# Documentation

+After starting up development, you can find the home page on http://localhost:3001.

+## Update documentation

+There are scripts to generate automatic documentation based on summaries and function headers.
+To update the documentation site, please run the following commands before composing the docker containers:

+- Frontend: `node docs/scripts/generate-frontend-docs.mjs`
+- Backend: `node docs/scripts/generate-backend-docs.js`

+The API documentation is updated automatically when running development.